SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 War Room

 All the information related to the incident ongoing are visible in one place in the War Room section.
-Users can quickly view and check all the steps of the analisys, done either manually or by the automation, any entities related to the incident, results of actions performed and notes added during the incident's investigation.
+Users can quickly view and check all the steps of the analysis, done either manually or by the automation, any entities related to the incident, results of actions performed and notes added during the incident's investigation.
+Information can be filtered out for the different categories, and by pressing the
-Informations can be filtered out for the different categories, and by pressing the "+" button the user can add new notes.
+**+** button the user can add new notes.

 ![alt-text goes here](/img/cloud-soar/war_room.png)